US ambassador pressed Ukraine corruption fight before ouster

 “Why was the U.S. ambassador to Ukraine recalled in May 2019?” the Democratic senator wrote in a list of questions about what he called the “perversion of U.S. foreign policy” outlined by the whistleblower.
 “Did you approve that decision?”

+Yovanovitch is one of five State Department officials who are to be deposed by the House intelligence, foreign affairs and oversight committees about the whistleblower’s complaint.
+The committees also issued a subpoena for documents from Pompeo.

+In addition to Yovanovitch, those to be deposed include former U.S. special envoy for Ukraine Kurt Volker and U.S. Ambassador to the European Union Gordon Sondland.
+Volker resigned from the envoy position Friday.

-Her recall gained little attention at the time, when many in Washington were preoccupied with escalating tensions with Iran.
+The removal of Yovanovitch gained little attention at the time it occurred, when many in Washington were preoccupied with escalating tensions with Iran.
 State Department officials said she was merely ending her term a few months ahead of a departure that had been scheduled for July.
 She kept quiet and moved back to Washington, remaining a diplomat but with a university fellowship and no fixed State Department assignment.

 But, in private, many in the diplomatic community in the U.S. and around the world were appalled, believing she had been improperly removed from a sensitive post at a critical moment, as a new president without any previous political experience was taking office in a struggling country in dire need of American economic and military aid in an ongoing fight against Russia-backed separatists.